the womanhood project is the new photography platform urging women of the world to unite

 What are you looking for in a woman?

 Cassandra: The day we announced on social media that we were looking for women to talk about their personal issues and to be photographed in an intimate setting, we never thought so many women would be interested.
 At the beginning we chose about 20 girls to be part of the project.
 We knew that they'd have a story to share and that the project was meant for them.
-We were also looking for diversity of all ages, colour and lifestyle.
+We were also looking for diversity of all ages, colors, and lifestyles.

 Why is it so important in this day and age to give visibility to such a diverse range of women?